 Adam Groh

-Doctoral Candidate - Neuroscience
+PhD - Neuroscience

 Beyond neurobiology, I enjoy writing about the history of science, which I believe should always inform contemporary work.
 My most recent article looks at Wilder G. Penfield's studies of glial cells and their influence on modern neuroscience.
-In the same integrative vein, I am interested in the utility of computational tools in disentangling the nature of complex phenomena in the brain.

 Beyond neurobiology, I enjoy writing about the history of science, which I believe should always inform contemporary work.
 My most recent article looks at Wilder G. Penfield's studies of glial cells and their influence on modern neuroscience.
-In the same integrative vein, I am interested in the utility of computational tools in disentangling the nature of complex phenomena in the brain.